caporaso-lab/az-covid-1/README.md

+**This repository has been succeeded by [genome-sampler](https://github.com/caporaso-lab/genome-sampler).
+You should that instead of the code in this repository.**

 **This is NOT PRODUCTION-READY code.** It is not yet sufficiently tested, validated, or documented.
 You should not use this for anything beyond experimental purposes.

 # az-covid-1